Air waybills for Air Shipments or Ocean waybills…

 Export packing list

 An export packing-list is more detailed and informative than a standard domestic packing list.
 It itemizes the material in each individual package and indicates the type of package, such as a box, crate, drum, or carton.
 It also shows the individual net, legal, tare, gross weights and measurements for each package (in both U.S. and metric systems).
 Package markings should be shown, along with the shipper and buyer’s references.
 The list is used by the shipper or forwarding agent to determine the total shipment weight and volume, and whether the correct cargo is being shipped.
+These are some Shipping Documents to Import Clothes into Vietnam that you will learn about when working with freight forwarder.

 Insurance certificate